QiweiBao/EECS393GradingHelper/README.md

 https://github.com/AlDanial/cloc

-To use this tool, please install cloc first.
+To use this tool, please install Cloc first.